A SHOT-BY-SHOT ANALYSIS

 To continue on, in the TOKYO poster in the bedroom Kubrick has rather given us a glyph that is satisfied in the scene in which Lolita announces she has the Asiatic flu.
 We have Asia with TOKYO, the cold, artic north with the person (whether Inuit or Japanese) standing atop the world, and we have the hood wrapped around the face.

-The glyph of the TOKYO poster is answered with Lolita (1) putting on her sweater as she's cold, the hood wrapped up around her face (2) Lolita stating she believes she has the Asiatic flu, and (3) though Humbert and Lolita are in the desert, the brilliant white of the desert landscape through the car's windows could also be tied with the arctic as it such high contrast that it creates a brilliant white wasteland effect, as if is instead snow.
+The TOKYO poster is recalled in the Badlands with Lolita (1) putting on her sweater as she's cold, (2) the hood wrapped up around her face just as the child in the poster has a hood around her face, (3) Lolita stating she believes she has the Asiatic flu, and (4) though Humbert and Lolita are in the desert, the brilliant white of the desert landscape through the car's windows could also be tied with the arctic as it such high contrast that it creates a brilliant white wasteland effect, as if is instead snow.

-As seen above, another version of the hooded fgure again appears at Lolita's house where she discusses with Humbert her moving to Alaska with Dick.
+As seen above, another version of the hooded fgure again appears in a calendar showing an ice skater at Lolita's house where she discusses with Humbert her moving to Alaska with Dick.

 But the hood is not simply a hood.
 As Dick, in The Shining, lies in Miami watching news on the blizzard that has blanketed Colorado in Arctic conditions (isolating the Overlook), we have the paintings of the women whose faces are framed by large afros.